-Once part of seven players to commit to Washington at same time, Elijah Qualls and Deashon Hall reunited at NFL Combine
+Once part of seven players to commit to Washington at same time, Elijah Qualls and Daeshon Hall reunited at NFL combine

 - Top neurosurgeon Johnny Delashaw resigns from Swedish | Quantity of Care

-Three of the eight could have been at the Combine, but Stringfellow was not invited due to the league’s of not allowing players who have convicted of violence or use of a weapon, domestic violence or sexual offenses to attend.
+Three of the eight could have been at the combine, but Stringfellow was not invited due to the league’s of not allowing players who have convicted of violence or use of a weapon, domestic violence or sexual offenses to attend.
 Stringellow plead guilty to two counts of fourth-degree assault in an incident on the night the Seahawks won the Super Bowl in 2014 that ultimately led to his dismissal from UW and transfer to Mississippi.

 Qualls said Stringfellow, generally considered as a late-round prospect, deserved to be invited.